RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/loading-dashboards.md

 This code for
 __IRevealSdkContext.GetDashboardAsync__
-will be invoked on the server when you use **RevealUtility.loadDashboard** function on the client.
+will be invoked on the server when you use **RVDashboard.loadDashboard** function on the client.
 And you will get the *dashboardId* that was specified client-side as the first parameter.